Explicit birational geometry of determinantal quartic 3-folds: Mori Program for , with a semicanonical curve

 \section{Mori Program for $Bl_C \PP^3$, with $C$ a semicanonical curve}

-This section describes the stable base locus decomposition and the birational models of $X=Bl_C\PP^3$ when $C$ is a \textit{semicanonical} curve; $i.e.$, a curve satisfying $\OO_C(2)\cong\omega_C$.
+This section describes the stable base locus decomposition and the birational models of $X=Bl_C\PP^3$ when $C$ is general in the locus of \textit{semicanonical} curves; that is, curves of degree 10 and genus 11 satisfying $\OO_C(2)\cong\omega_C$.
 Many computations are similar to those in Section \ref{sec::3} and will be omitted.

 Set $X:=Bl_C \PP^3$, with $C$ a semicanonical curve.
 By \cite{lamy} $X$ is a weak Fano threefold, which means that $-K_{X}$ is nef and big but not ample.
 It turns out that it is extremal in the nef cone $\mathrm{Nef} (X)$.
 In fact, the arguments of the previous section can also describe the stable base locus decomposition (SBLD) of $X$.